Roles and Permissions

 user | Access only to explicitly assigned sites |

-Change a user’s instance role (admin only) via:
+Change a user’s instance role (instance owner only) via:

 Deleting a user is blocked if that user is the last owner of any team.
 Transfer team ownership first, then retry the instance-level delete.
 This prevents orphaned teams that no one can manage anymore.